NVIDIA/NeMo-RL/docs/cluster.md

 Depending on your Slurm cluster configuration, you may or may not need to include the `--gres=gpu:8` option in the `sbatch` command.
 ```

-Which will print the `SLURM_JOB_ID`:
+Upon successful submission, Slurm will print the `SLURM_JOB_ID`:
 ```text
 Submitted batch job 1980204
 ```
-Make note of the the job submission number.
+Make a note of the job submission number.
 Once the job begins, you can track its process in the driver logs which you can `tail`:
 ```sh
 tail -f 1980204-logs/ray-driver.log
 ```